 What DJ Software To Use?

 There are plenty of choices in DJ software but not all are created equal.
 When selecting a controller you need to know if it comes bundled with DJ software.
-It’s also worth knowing if the software is introductory software or full version.
-To get the most out of your controller you’ll want full version software which may involve having to spend extra.
+It’s also worth knowing if the software is introductory software or a full version.
+To get the most out of your purchase you’ll want full version software which may involve having to spend extra.

 How Often Will You Be Using The Controller?

-Entry-level controllers are often compact but need to be connected to a laptop or PC.
+Entry level controllers are often compact but need to be connected to a laptop or PC.

 Does It Have An In-Built Soundcard?